 There are several reasons the court may grant sole managing conservatorship.
 Some of the most common reasons include when one parent has:

 - A history of abusing or neglecting the child

 - A substance abuse problem (including both drugs and alcohol)

 - Not been present in the child’s life

 The court may also award sole managing conservatorship if there is a history of extreme conflict between the two parents.
 In every instance, the court will always rule in favor of the child’s best interests over the interests of either parent.

-Call our office at (844) 451-1220 to learn more about how our Texas divorce attorneys can help you.
+Call our law office at (844) 451-1220 to learn more about how our Texas custody attorneys can help you.